Site loading image

 IT/OT FAQs

-1. What Is IT and OT Integration?
+1. What Is IT/OT Convergence?

 IT and OT integration is the convergence of IT and OT – two traditionally separate systems – to merge business insights, controls and processes in a single uniform environment.
 This convergence allows utilities to reduce errors, improve efficiency, enhance workflows, gain competitive advantages and cut costs.